 NEW STUDENTS interested in living on campus must complete the Residence Life Application and the Medical History Form (including a shot record) to be granted a room reservation.
 The Residence Life Application is available online via the link below.
 Upon completion of the application, our office will email the Medical History Form.
 This form can be returned via email, fax or mail.

 Housing assignments will be announced individually via email beginning the first week of July for all new students.

 RETURNING STUDENTS must complete a Returning Residence Life Application form each academic year.
-These forms will be emailed to current students or can be obtained from the Office of Student Affairs (Rhodes Student Center 118) or from your Student Life Coordinator and/or Resident Assistant.
-A housing deposit is NOT required for returning students.
+These forms will be available online to current students.
 Information on housing selection will be announced via email each spring.

 If you have any questions, feel free to contact us at any time at: